Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 In addition to the power supply needed for your instrumentation, you may need to consider what is available to power extra data storage and associated UPSs (uninterrupted power supply; keeps instrumentation running using battery power for a short period if the main supply fails).

-#### Support
+#### Support and restrictions

-Some camps or bases might be able to provide some support or have strict rules about connecting to local networks.
-It really helps to understand these before you arrive.
+Some camps or bases might be able to provide some IT support or have strict rules about connecting to local networks for example.
+It helps to understand these limitations properly before you arrive so planning can be done accordingly.

 ### Preparing for data collection from an instrument